emanking203/King-Emily-Portfolio/final_project_EmilyKing.md

 ### Female Composers Available
-I will use the data from this database to show that there is a large number of female composers available for orchestras to feature, and to show how few of these female composers were actually included in the most recent season.
+I will use the data from this database to show that there is a large number of female composers available for orchestras to feature, and to show how few of these female composers were actually included in orchestras' most recent season.

 [Female Composers](https://www.composerdiversity.com/)